Prajwal-koundinya/React_QR_code_generator/README.md

 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you'd like to change.

-## 📝 License
+## 🤝 **Acknowledgments**

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+Special thanks to the medical and AI communities for their valuable datasets and research.

-## ⭐️ Show your support
+Inspirational guidance from **Dr. Victor Ikechukwu**.
+Explore their work: [Dr. Victor Ikechukwu](https://github.com/Victor-Ikechukwu).

-If you like this project, please ⭐️ the repo!
-It really helps to keep me motivated.
+## 📜 License

-## 🔗 Connect
+This project is licensed under the **MIT License**.

-- LinkedIn: Your Name
+---
-- Twitter: @yourhandle
+🔥 *If you like this project, don't forget to ⭐ it on GitHub!*